Martini-Force-Field-Initiative/MartiniGlass/docs/source/index.rst

 network bonds that are necessary for retaining secondary and tertiary structure at coarse grained resolution.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+The :doc:`usage` section provides basic information about the package.
+There are details about how to :ref:`installation` the project, and a basic example of how to get started with MartiniGlass.

 .. note::